matildabrantley/homework3-password-generator/README.md

 ## Goals for Homework
  Given I need a new, secure password:
-* WHEN I click the button to generate a password
+* When I click the button to generate a password
-  * THEN I am presented with a series of prompts for password criteria
+  * Then I am presented with a series of prompts for password criteria
-* WHEN prompted for password criteria
+* When prompted for password criteria
-  * THEN I select which criteria to include in the password
+  * Then I select which criteria to include in the password
-* WHEN prompted for the length of the password
+* When prompted for the length of the password
-  * THEN I choose a length of at least 8 characters and no more than 128 characters
+  * Then I choose a length of at least 8 characters and no more than 128 characters
-* WHEN prompted for character types to include in the password
+* When prompted for character types to include in the password
-  * THEN I choose lowercase, uppercase, numeric, and/or special characters
+  * Then I choose lowercase, uppercase, numeric, and/or special characters
-* WHEN I answer each prompt
+* When I answer each prompt
-  * THEN my input should be validated and at least one character type should be selected
+  * Then my input should be validated and at least one character type should be selected
-* WHEN all prompts are answered
+* When all prompts are answered
-  * THEN a password is generated that matches the selected criteria
+  * Then a password is generated that matches the selected criteria
-* WHEN the password is generated
+* When the password is generated
-  *THEN the password is either displayed in an alert or written to the page
+  *Then the password is either displayed in an alert or written to the page

+#### Completed 6/17/2021